The Magical Motivation of Progress and Traction

 Poisonous thoughts.

-The reality is most startups fail.
+The reality is that most startups fail.
 These insidious thoughts feed off that fact.

-The way I see it is when you’re working on a startup it has a 1% chance of success.
+The way I see it, when you’re working on a startup, it has a 1% chance of success.
 The minute you stop working on it, the chance of success is zero.
 It’s as simple as that.

-The fact that the odds are so low only reinforces the difficulty in even starting something.
+The fact that the odds are so low only makes it harder to contemplate starting something.
 How many times does a great idea pass by simply through fear of failure?
 How many times is a project started only to falter at the first hurdle?
 The chance of success goes to zero.

 Doubt is the antithesis of motivation.

-Ultimately, a gigantic part of the startup game is simply the ability to not give up.
-The grit and determination to continue on when things look overwhelmingly difficult.
+Ultimately, a gigantic part of the startup game is simply the ability not to give up.
+The grit and determination to continue when things look overwhelmingly difficult.

 Startups are difficult.
 You have to love the challenge and the uncertainty.